 The quality of our tube cleaning services is unrivaled.
 Our field supervisors and technicians are trained to put the customer’s needs first and ultimately strive to provide the best quality service for each individual customer.

-Projectile Tube Cleaning personnel are directly employed and trained internally.
+Projectile personnel are directly employed and trained internally.
 Our employee training programs mainly focus on quality and safety.
 Projectile employees are trained in confined space monitoring and rescue procedures, scaffolding use and erection, CPR, first aid, and OSHA 10 and 30 Hour Industrial Construction Safety.

 Condenser Tube Cleaning: The Problem and The Solution